How Do You Get Pregnant Naturally?

 Here is a list of things to avoid or at least limit your consumption:

 Caffeine – Caffeine reduces calcium absorption, and some research shows that it lowers your fertility by approximately 27%.
 Processed Foods – These contain pesticides, artificial hormones, and preservatives, which collectively have a negative impact on your health and wellness.
-Red Meat – High consumption of red meat can lead to endometriosis, which can negatively affect on your efforts to conceive.
+Red Meat – High consumption of red meat can lead to endometriosis, which can negatively affect your efforts to conceive.
 Soy Products – Soy consumption by men has been connected to lower sperm counts.

 Compiled from the following Sources: